Bridge The Gap

 Can my child attend Bridge the Gap and also be enrolled in public school?

-Yes.
-We work closely with families to ensure the two environments complement each other.
-We are happy to communicate with your child’s public school teachers with your permission.
+Families and educators work closely together to ensure the two environments complement each other.
+With your permission, communicating directly with your child’s public school teachers is always an option.

-We currently homeschool.
-Can Bridge the Gap help with our transition plan?
+Currently homeschooling?
+Can Bridge the Gap help with a transition plan?

 Absolutely.
 Bridge the Gap is ideal for homeschooling families who are beginning to explore school options.
 It allows children to experience a structured school community gradually, without the pressure of a full-time commitment.
 Many families start with two days per week and adjust from there.